SnosMe/poe-dat-viewer/README.md

 https://snosme.github.io/poe-dat-viewer

-- Supports .dat and .dat64
+- Supports .datc64 files from PoE1 & PoE2
 - Can upload file from PC or import from PoE patch server
 - Performs file analysis to find possible columns